 The Vice-Principal reminded all parents to support the children’s HA, by monitoring their daily work, giving regular encouragement and engaging the teachers.

 6. Other Administrative Matters

-- On the first 2 days of school, parents are allowed into the school premises to observe the children during recess.
-However, the P5s will be fully in charge of guiding the P1s during recess.
+- On the first two days of school, parents are allowed into the school premises to observe the children during recess.
+However, the P5s will be entirely in charge of guiding the P1s during recess.
 No parent’s interference allowed.

 - Textbooks and school uniforms were also available for sale on the same day.
 Interestingly, the books are ready packed in a box for sale.
 What a highly organised exercise.

 See my update in Jan 2017 for the First Week of Primary One.

 Disclaimer: Orientation topics and administrative arrangements may differ from school to school.
 My experience mentioned herein may not apply to all schools in Singapore.